LoQIStar/ML-Challenge-BenA-submission/README.md

 ### Summary

-This comprehensive report examines the technical challenges, hardware considerations, and deployment constraints encountered during the implementation of the three-part machine learning engineering project.
+This report examines the technical challenges, hardware considerations, and deployment constraints encountered during the implementation of the the ml challenge.
 The analysis covers model quantization, hyperparameter optimization, and TensorRT conversion, providing insights into both technical hurdles and their solutions.

 ### Hardware Environment